| |

 efforts to attract more foreign investment, the country must take three

+steps to stimulate domestic demand.
 First, the Reserve Bank of India (the central bank) must keep interest

 rates regionally competitive to sustain a buoyant economy.
 Since 2002,